 The best way to keep up with the changes in the Laws of Chess and with the recommended interpretations, is to visit the official website of the Fide Arbiters Commission.
 Fide publishes the Handbook that includes the Laws of Chess, the Arbiters Manual and the Arbiters Magazine that includes difficult arbiting cases from around the world.
 All these are available for free at the Fide Arbiters Commission website.

 My passion for arbiting led me to create a public group on Facebook called “Fide Arbiters Study Group“.
 Originally, I created the group to help people learn how the laws of chess are currently applied.
 The group has grown beyond that though, and it now unites arbiters around the world, who discuss all kinds of arbiting scenarios and cases.
 We have more than 1200 members there, as of January 2018.

 How to become an arbiter

 In many countries, the local chess federations have their own national arbiters.
 To become a national arbiter, you need to attend a seminar, pass the test and then be an arbiter in specific types of tournaments.
-In Greece, there are 3 categories of arbiters C, B, A and all arbiters start at C. To be promoted to a higher category, one needs to have passed the test with enough points that reflect the higher category, and have specific experience.
+In Greece, there are 3 categories of arbiters C, B, A and all arbiters start at C. To be promoted to a higher category, one needs to have passed the test with a high enough grade that reflects the higher category, and have specific tournament experience.
 Only one promotion per year may occur, so it takes at least 3 years to reach category A. Only then, can one apply for the arbiter titles of Fide.
-There may also be other requirements like passing tests regarding Swiss System and more.
+There may also be other requirements like passing tests regarding Swiss System (pairing system) and more.